About Community Benefits

-As a member of a vibrant community, Hudson Hospital & Clinics works in many ways to extend our health care expertise beyond the walls of the campus and into area schools, neighborhoods and businesses.
+As a member of a vibrant community, Hudson Hospital & Clinic works in many ways to extend our health care expertise beyond the walls of the campus and into area schools, neighborhoods and businesses.
 We do this because that’s where we find you.
 We also offer many programs for you here on our campus.
 Wherever we meet you, our goal is to support your best health and work to improve quality of life for our community.

-You may be surprised to learn of the many programs and partnerships Hudson Hospital & Clinics has developed.
+You may be surprised to learn of the many programs and partnerships Hudson Hospital & Clinic has developed.
 We reach out to people who are poor and alone, we help prepare the community in case of disaster, we provide training in both clinical and non-clinical areas for the medical professionals of tomorrow, we offer free health education, we engage and inspire our youth, and we lead community-building activities.

 These programs and partnerships are all central to our mission of “Caring for the health of our community.”